Luciano Narsingh: International career

-Born in the Netherlands, Narsingh is of Indo-Surinamese descent.
+Born in the Netherlands, Narsingh is of Surinamese descent.
 In February 2012, Luciano Narsingh was called up for the first time by Bert van Marwijk to represent the senior Netherlands football team for the game against England at Wembley.
 On 7 May, he was named in the provisional list of 36 players for the UEFA Euro 2012 tournament, one of nine uncapped players to be chosen by manager Bert van Marwijk as part of the preliminary squad.
 He was handed his unofficial international debut in a friendly match against Bayern Munich, during which he scored once.
 He made the final cut of 23 players to represent the Netherlands at the tournament.
 He made his official debut in a friendly match against Slovakia on 30 May.

 Narsingh scored his first international goal in a 4–2 defeat to Belgium on 15 August 2012.
-He was involved in the Netherlands' qualification for the 2014 World Cup in Brazil, scoring once and giving three assists in four games, until his injury.
+He was involved in the Netherlands' qualification for the 2014 FIFA World Cup in Brazil, scoring once and giving three assists in four games, until his injury.
 Narsingh was not able to participate in the World Cup due to his injury and his spot was taken by Leroy Fer.